Woman looking pensive and downward, hand on head, other arm across legs

 Yet another question often appears afterward.

-“If I missed the warning signs before… how do I trust my own judgment again?”
+“If I missed the warning signs before how do I trust my own judgment again?

-This moment can feel deeply unsettling.
+This moment feels deeply unsettling.

 Because the loss after narcissistic abuse is not only the relationship.